 This is after leaving the cut up white ABS plastic pipe soaking in acetone for 24 hours

 I also bought a few bits of ABS plastic from some plastic manufacturers.
 The small piece here is pure white.
 The A4 sheet is an off-white colour which I am very pleased to say almost matches the colour of the front panel of my caravan.
-Well it matches better then the white.
+Well it matches better than the white.
 It would be almost impossible to get a correct match.
 However, I would of course prefer the crack to be repaired rather than worry about the plastic colour being matched.

 Using the ABS waste pipe was better than buying bits of A4 ABS plastic as I couldn't find a local company to buy them from and didn't know how much I needed.
+I decided to do the entire window surround because otherwise some areas of it would be different thickness and I imagined that this would cause me problems at a later date.

 Here is a close up of the inside where the huge crack was.
 It's behind that left square.